kayakr/islandora-1/README.md

 [![Contribution Guidelines][2]](./CONTRIBUTING.md)
 [![LICENSE][3]](./LICENSE)

+## DO NOT USE THIS FORK.
+USE THE 8.x-1.x BRANCH OF https://github.com/islandora/islandora INSTEAD.

 ## Introduction

 Islandora is a module that turns a Drupal 8 site into a control panel for your digital repository.
 Through a user